-WHAT IS A DISRUPTIVE INNOVATION?
+WHAT IS A BREAKTHROUGH INNOVATION?

-A disruptive innovation is an innovation that changes our lives for the better in the long term.
+A breakthrough innovation is an innovation that changes our lives for the better in the long term.
 It can create a completely new market, fundamentally change an existing market to create a completely new ecosystem, or solve a massive technological, social or environmental problem.

 Are there focus topics or are all topics equally relevant?

 We are open in our choice of topics as long as they are based on our humanistic European values and are non-military.
-All scientific, technological, economic and social challenges of our time offer potential for disruptive innovations.
+All scientific, technological, economic and social challenges of our time offer potential for breakthrough innovations.
 You can find examples among our projects and all further information under Submit project.

 How can I submit my project?